GabrieleNocchi/Project/WWW/README.md

-This is the Home Page from which it is possibe to connect to cgi.pl and cgi2.pl
+This is the Home Page from which it is possibe to connect to all the others cgi pages.